nihal-ranchod/honours-research/NFSP Implementation Details.md

 ---

 ## Introduction
-The NFSP Chess Bot aims to tackle the complexities of chess through a combination of supervised learning and reinforcement learning using neural fictitious self-play.
-Leveraging OpenSpiel, a comprehensive framework for multi-agent environments, the NFSP approach dynamically adjusts its strategy through a mix of memory-based self-play and exploration.
+The NFSP Chess Bot aims to tackle chess through a combination of supervised learning and reinforcement learning using neural fictitious self-play.
+Leveraging OpenSpiel, for multi-agent environments, the NFSP approach dynamically adjusts its strategy through a mix of memory-based self-play and exploration.

 ## Design Goals and Constraints
 1. **Learning from Experience:** The bot should improve through experience, not relying on extensive domain-specific heuristics.
-2. **Performance Against Classic Engines:** Compete with classical engines (like Stockfish) for baseline assessments and performance tracking.
-3. **Aggressive Playstyle:** Design the bot to maintain an aggressive approach, particularly in the mid-game, to avoid excessive passive strategies that may lead to stalemates and draws.
+2. **Aggressive Playstyle:** Design the bot to maintain an aggressive approach, particularly in the mid-game, to avoid excessive passive strategies that may lead to stalemates and draws.

 ## Neural Fictitious Self-Play (NFSP) Overview
 NFSP is a hybrid of supervised learning (SL) and reinforcement learning (RL) to approximate Nash Equilibrium in two-player zero-sum games.
 It employs: